About ThreatSync

 Use these pages to monitor ThreatSync in WatchGuard Cloud:

-• Summary Page — The Summary page provides a snapshot of incident activity for your account.
+• Summary — The Summary page provides a snapshot of incident activity for your account.
 For more information, go to ThreatSync Incident Summary.

 Related Topics